-The value added per capita of the Sudanese manufacturing sector, which is a measure of the contribution of the industry to the gross domestic product (GDP), is only \$89.92 according to the 2012 industrial statistics published by NationMaster (2012).
-This is very small relative, for example, to the corresponding average of the G7 countries of \$5,289.76 per capita, and hence ranked Sudan as number 147 out of the published 187 countries in the world.
-Sudan, therefore, ranks in the group of "countries with low industrial production" and can be seen as a mainly agriculturally-based economy.
-In fact, according to the comprehensive industrial survey of 2001, the total manufacturing share in Sudanese GDP is only 9.5%, of which 1% was contributed by the southern states (Dissman, 2004), confirming a relatively low importance in the Sudanese economy.
-The survey also showed that the agro-food industry, dominated by sugar production and grain mills, is the biggest contributor to the GDP with a share of 6.1%.
-The next largest sector in output is the relatively young petroleum industry, contributing 1.1% albeit being a relatively small employer.
-This is now largely assigned to the new state of South Sudan.
+The value added per capita of the Sudanese manufacturing sector, which is a measure of the contribution of the industry to the GDP, is only \$89.92 according to the most recent industrial statistics published by NationMaster (2012).
+This is very small relative, for example, to the corresponding average of the G7 countries of \$5,289.76 per capita and hence ranked the Sudan as number 147 out of the published 187 countries in the world.
+The Sudan, therefore, ranks in the group of "countries with low industrial production" and can be seen as a mainly